cloudtruth/kubetruth/README.md

 Note that Kubetruth watches for changes to ProjectMappings, so touching any of them wakes it up from a polling sleep.
 This makes it quick and easy to test out configuration changes without having a short polling interval.
+You can also force a wakeup by execing the wakeup script in the running container:
+`kubectl exec deployment/kubetruth -- wakeup`

 To customize how the kubernetes resources are generated, edit the `resource_templates` property in the ProjectMappings.
 These templates are